linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 ## Conclusion

-Check out the [GitHub page for `hyperfine`](https://github.com/sharkdp/hyperfine) to learn a few more useful features the tool offers, including its integration with other tools.
-If you want to dive deeper into `hyperfine`, use the `--help` flag to get a comprehensive list of options, each with a clear and helpful description.
+Check out the [GitHub page for hyperfine](https://github.com/sharkdp/hyperfine) to learn a few more useful features the tool offers, including its integration with other tools.
+If you want to dive deeper into `hyperfine`, use the `--help` flag to view a comprehensive list of options, each with a clear and helpful description.